michellemounde/dev/README.md

 ## Usage

-Open my [Portfolio](https://michellemounde.github.io/dev/) and scroll or use the navigation menu to explore my dynamic website portfolio.
+Open my [Dev Website](https://michellemounde.github.io/dev/) and scroll or use the navigation menu to explore my dynamic website.

 ## Acknowledgements